 Enclosure was the process which converted communal open field land into small hedged closes owned by individuals, where villagers had no right of access.
 This guide will help you discover when and how the land within a parish was enclosed, and what records may survive to tell you more about the process.

-In most parishes enclosure was not a single event, but a series of occurrences that might have been spread across several decades or even centuries.
-Maps and written surveys or terriers detailing strips of land laid out in the open fields frequently also reveal closes of enclosed ground, perhaps near the parish boundaries.
-Although many Leicestershire parishes were fully enclosed following an Enclosure Act and Award, perhaps in the late 18th century, that was usually just the final and best-documented stage in a long process, some of which may have left no contemporary documents at all.
+In most parishes enclosure was not a single event, but a series of events spread across several decades or even centuries.
+Maps and written surveys (terriers) detailing strips of land laid out in the open fields frequently reveal closes of enclosed ground, perhaps near the parish boundaries.
+Although many Leicestershire parishes were fully enclosed following an Enclosure Act passed by Parliament, perhaps in the late 18th century, that was usually just the final and best-documented stage in a long process.
+Many earlier enclosures may have taken place but left few or no contemporary records.

-Details of all known enclosures in Leicestershire were collected into two tables in the early 1950s and published at the end of the section on agrarian history in volume II of the Victoria County History of Leicestershire, on pp. 254-64.
-This volume can be found in many county libraries and in the Record Office for Leicestershire, Leicester and Rutland, and should be your starting point for any study of farms and farming.
-The essay which precedes these tables is also an excellent introduction to the agrarian history of this county, and may mention the parish of your interest.
+Details of all known enclosures in Leicestershire were collected into two tables in the early 1950s and published at the end of the section on agrarian history in volume II of the Victoria County History of Leicestershire, on pp. 254-64 (not online).
+This volume can be found in some county libraries and in the Record Office for Leicestershire, Leicester and Rutland.

 These two tables are fully referenced with details of where to look for more information about the enclosures they mention.
-A few records of early enclosures have come to light since they were published in 1954, so in some cases there will also be other information that can be found.
-Understanding a little about the process of enclosure will help you to identify and interpret those documents that have survived.
+A few records of early enclosures have come to light since they were published in 1954, so check archive catalogues as there may also be other information.

 How was enclosure achieved?